 The production of biogas by anaerobic digestion of organic substances, such as manure, renewable raw materials and organic waste, is one way of generating renewable energy.

 The operation of biogas plants is determined by the organic substances used and the microorganisms involved.
 Difficulties are caused by the different characteristics of organic substances and their fluctuating quality and prices.
 On the other hand, the very slow growing microorganisms require a special environment.
-Even small fluctuations in pressure or temperature can strongly influence the activity of the microorganisms.
+Even small fluctuations in temperature can strongly influence the activity of the microorganisms.

 Bioenergy in the energy system of the future